Hash function: Multiplicative hashing

-and for fixed m and w this translates into a single integer multiplication and right-shift making it one of the fastest hash functions to compute.
+and for fixed m and w this translates into a single integer multiplication and right-shift, making it one of the fastest hash functions to compute.

 Multiplicative hashing is susceptible to a "common mistake" that leads to poor diffusion—higher-value input bits do not affect lower-value output bits.
 A transmutation on the input which shifts the span of retained top bits down and XORs or ADDs them to the key before the multiplication step corrects for this.
-So the resulting function looks like:
+The resulting function looks like: